A bipartite Sachdev-Ye-Kitaev model: Conformal limit and level statistics: Discussion Context

 In the quantum chaos literature and in random matrix theory, the GOE-GUE crossover has been studied repeatedly in various contexts~\cite{Pandey_Mehta_CommMathPhys1983, French_Kota_Pandey_Tomsovic_AnnalsPhys1988, Lenz_Haake_PRL1990, Lenz_Haake_PRL1991, Shukla_Pandey_Nonlinearity1997, Guhr_MuellerGroeling_WeidenMueller_PhysRep1998, Chung_etal_AnlageGroup_PRL2000, Haake_book2010, Schierenberg_Bruckmann_Wettig_PRE2012, Schweiner_Main_Wunner_PRE2017_GOEGUEPoissonTransitions, Schweiner_Laturner_Main_Wunner_PRE2017_crossover, Sarkar_Kothiyal_Kumar_PRE2020_GOEGUEcrossover, Corps_Relano_PRE2020}.
 In the present case, we have a GUE to GSE crossover, a GOE to GUE crossover, and a $2\times$GOE to GOE crossover, all in the same Hamiltonian, depending on the number of Majorana fermions, according to the Bott periodicity \cite{You2017, Garcia_Verbaarschot_PRD2017, Cotler_Polchinski_Shenker_Stanford_Tezuka_JHEP2017, Haque2019}.
 In addition, unlike typical models studied in traditional quantum chaos or random matrix theory, we have a well-defined thermodynamic (large $N_{\chi}$) limit.
 It turns out that, in this limit, the crossover happens extremely rapidly, i.e., the b-SYK statistics is lost already for an infinitesimal mixture of SYK.

 The present work opens up a number of new questions.
 Thermodynamic and thermalization properties, as well as higher-order correlation functions, and Lyapunov exponents, remain to be studied.
 It may be interesting to see how b-SYK physics is explicitly obtained in the large-interaction limit of the model of Ref.~\cite{Kim2019}, and to investigate the behavior of its complex-fermion version.
-For the level statistics, the $Z_2$ symmetry that we have inferred for $\kappa=1$ remains to be identified.
 In addition, the level statistics for unequal-sized bipartitions ($\kappa\neq1$) also deserves exploration.